alpersonalwebsite/react/2-Components.md

 ![React DevTools: Checking props](/images/map-array-warning.png)

 What´s going on...?
 When we are looping an array, each child (no matter the element) must have a **UNIQUE key** property which will allow React to preserve the Component>DOM relation used in the reconciliation process, letting React know which element changed.
+Having a key is a stable way of referring to x-element (see it ad your Passport ID).

 **We can "fix" this adding a key to the element**.
-For our example, we are going to use the `item index` since we don´t have other "stable value" (I don´t recommend using it in a real project.
-Check below.)
+For our example, we are going to use the `item index` since we don´t have other "stable value" (I don´t recommend using it in a real project).

 If we try to use the own element/item, like "Hi", and, if our array has the element twice: `['Hi', 'Hello', 'Hola', 'Hi']` we will end with a similar warning but now referring to "key duplication".